Tribit Stormbox Pro headset specifications

 Intense, waterproof outside

-There is a rubber handle for navigation and the upper surface is home to multi-action (MFB) and volume (inclusive) buttons, as well as the power button, Bluetooth and Xbass button, with a number of five in a line of lights showing the current battery charge.
-Everything is simple to carry with.
+There is a rubber handle for navigation, and the upper surface is home to multi-action (MFB) and volume (inclusive) buttons, as well as the power button, Bluetooth, and Xbass button, with a number of five in a line of lights showing the current battery charge.
+Everything is simple to carry.
 Using locally available controls shuts down because the input you provide doesn't seem to end with the push of the level button.

-The body of the speaker is wrapped in a highly looking material that reflects that on the micro, and treats a rather dull appearance.
-For £120, you might expect more flair – also more shading options instead of dark.
+The body of the speaker is wrapped in a high-looking material that reflects that on the micro and treats a rather dull appearance.
+For £120, you might expect more flair—also more shading options instead of dark.

 Attributes

-Do you have another Storm box Pro on hand?
+Do you have another Storm Box Pro on hand?
 Put the initial speaker in blending mode, and a five-second suspension connects them together, activating the party mode.
-Short pressing the Bluetooth button sends the two speakers into stereo mode, framing the left and right channel.
+A short press of the Bluetooth button sends the two speakers into stereo mode, framing the left and right channels.
 At the time I did, the speakers seemed to go straight into stereo mode, so it's clear that party mode is a similar sound that originates from the two speakers.

-The Storm box Pro coordinates a Micro device with its IP67 rating, is suitable for making preparations for dust and a drop in a meter depth of water for 30 minutes - useful for a pool party group.
+The Storm Box Pro coordinates a micro device with its IP67 rating, which is suitable for making preparations for dust and a drop in a meter depth of water for 30 minutes—useful for a pool party group.

 execution